openfl/OpenFLDevelopersGuide/client-system-environment/using-the-system-class.md

 }

-Flash Player 10 and AIR 1.0
+OpenFL 10 and AIR 1.0

 You can use the Clipboard class to read and write clipboard data in response to a user event.
 In AIR, a user event is not required for code running in the application sandbox to access the clipboard.